EChung0111/PlottingTools/README.md

 # PlottingTools

 ## Installation
-Clone the git repo to a directory on your computer \n Install the necessary packages: \n numpy, and matplotlib \n
+Clone the git repo to a directory on your computer
+Install the necessary packages:
+numpy, and matplotlib \n
-Run the python file that is outside the lib directory. \n add "--help" to the command when running for a list of command line options
+Run the python file that is outside the lib directory.
+add "--help" to the command when running for a list of command line options